 In total, this results in eight to 10 hours a week of running time on average.
 Adam also fits in a few short rounds of bodyweight strength training throughout the week.

-On time-management: To find the time to fit in all that training, Adam uses focuses on the quality over the quantity of running.
+of running.
 He no longer runs twice a day, and he will often find creative ways to couple running with other parts of his life.
 For example, Adam runs with his family on recovery days while his kids go for a bike ride.
 He has also run to and from work.

 However, Adam also notes that running helps make him more productive in other areas of his life, cutting down on the amount of time wasted overall.
 “To some it might sound backwards, but when I run less is when I'm the most strung-out, cranky, stressed, and feel bogged down,” he says.

 “Running longer and longer has been incredibly rewarding for me – not just racing and results – but it gives me one of the only times in the day when I can clear my mind,” Adam says.
 “Being off my devices and being alone helps me be a better husband, dad, employee, business owner, and friend.”

 To prepare for the psychological demands of ultra-running, Adam takes time to intentionally experience the boredom that often accompanies races.
 Usually, he will finish a long run without music or podcasts, allowing himself to listen to his body and struggle through the utter silence of running.

 Adam has also run a short circuit for several hours at a time “just to drive myself crazy with doing so many loops that I have to zone out and think of other things instead of counting laps or how much longer I have.”

 In a race, Adam typically consumes one SaltStick Capsule

 and approximately 300 calories per hour from a mixture of liquid and solid sources.
 He also brings along a bottle of water to regulate his fluid intake, which varies based on temperature, humidity and other conditions.